-This project has been on my “to-do” list for quite some time, and I’m so glad to have finally been able to tackle it!
-I’ve had this idea in my mind ever since we moved in to our new house about a year and half ago.
+I’ve had the idea for some wooden crates with wheels in my mind ever since we moved into our new house about a year and a half ago.
 At that time, I organized our pantry fairly well, but I also had a whole house to pull together and try to at least get things functional since we moved in on the first day of school.
 And I’m a teacher.
 Yeah.
 But that’s a story for another day.

 Measure Your Space Carefully

-To begin, you need to take careful measurements of your pantry and find the right sized crate to fit your space.
+To begin, you need to take careful measurements of your pantry and find the right-sized crates to fit your space.
 Don’t forget to take the height of your caster wheels into consideration.
 You’re likely only talking about fractions of an inch here, so take care to measure very precisely or your finished crate won’t roll underneath your shelf, and that would be sad.

 From the floor to the bottom of the lowest shelf in my pantry was 12 inches.